moby/moby/docs/sources/reference/builder.md

     USER daemon

-The `USER` instruction sets the username or UID to use when running the image.
+The `USER` instruction sets the username or UID to use when running the image and for any following `RUN` directives.

 ## WORKDIR